Surf ponchos are becoming as ubiquitous and essential as the leash in a surfer’s arsenal. Photo: Slowtide/Kassia + Surf

 Material: Recycled ripstop fabric

-Weight: 2.16 lbs.
+Weight: 2.16 lbs

-The Voited Surf Poncho is an absolute beast, with all the bells and whistles you could ever hope for.
+The Voited Outdoor Poncho (2nd Edition) is an absolute beast, with all the bells and whistles you could ever hope for.
 Puffy insulation, a waterproof/windproof coating, microfiber lining on the inside and in the hand-warmer pockets, and a zippered cargo pocket that doubles as a stuff sack to turn your Voited Poncho into a pillow.
-The microfiber lining is not quite as absorbent as we would like to see in a surf poncho, but overall this is an incredible product.

-CHECK PRICE ON Voited CHECK PRICE ON AMAZONMost Stylish Surf Poncho
+CHECK PRICE ON VoitedMost Stylish Surf Poncho

 Material: Recycled polyester/nylon

-CHECK PRICE ON KASSIASURFBest Of the Rest
+CHECK PRICE ON AMAZONBest Of the Rest

 Runner-Up Best Overall Surf Poncho